PaloAltoNetworks/Splunk-Docs/cortex-xdr.md

 Cortex XDR is supported starting with App/Add-on 7.0.0.

-IoT Security is cloud-hosted so logs are retrieved by Splunk using the IoT Security logging API.
-Logs are pulled down in JSON format with sourcetype="pan:iot_alert", sourcetype="pan:iot_device" and eventtype="pan_iot_device", eventtype="pan_iot_alert".
+Cortex XDR incidents are cloud-hosted so logs are retrieved by Splunk using the Cortex XDR API (syslog not supported).
+Incidents are retrieved and indexed and each incident includes a URL in the Cortex API interface to get more information about the alerts for each incident.
+The Cortex XDR Dashboard in the App cross-launches to the incidents in the Cortex XDR GUI.
+Logs are pulled down in JSON format as sourcetype="pan:xdr_incident".

 ## Create API Key in Cortex XDR